 4. Don’t Feel Too Stressed

 Again, no need to pressure yourself by pushing your small rug to your big furniture because it will only make your living room feels floating.
-Back to the guide number 2 and 3, you can at least put the front legs on the rug and let the back legs free on the floor.
+Back to guide numbers 2 and 3, you can at least put the front legs on the rug and let the back legs free on the floor.
 Just because a rug needs to be the centerpiece doesn’t mean that you have to place it in an awkward placement.

 Adding a rug to a living room is definitely one of the simplest ways that you can do to make a beautiful overall look and comfort.
-You will have to keep attention to some details that will make a good result and create an aesthetically-pleasing gathering area.
+You will have to keep attention to some details that will make a good result and create an aesthetically pleasing gathering area.

 First, know the size of your living room.
 Second, measure the space you need to spare for a balanced placement.
 Third, carefully choose the right material based on your needs.
 Once you’re done with these steps, you’re all set to make your living room becomes more inviting.